 - fatigue or lack of energy

 If you have lung cancer symptoms you should see your doctor.
-A chest X-ray is usually the first assessment to check for lung cancer.
+Lung cancer screening usually begins with a chest X-ray as the first assessment to check for lung cancer.
 If this shows signs of lung cancer you will be referred to a specialist in chest disease who can arrange more investigative tests to determine if you have lung cancer, what type it is, and how much it has spread.

 Diagnostic tests for lung cancer include:

 - CT scan - uses X-rays to make 3D images of the inside of your body.
 It detects smaller tumours and provides information about the tumour and lymph nodes.

 - PET scan – shows if there are active cancer cells and can be used to stage lung cancer after diagnosis.